Justice-Navigators/Team-3---Justice-Navigators/reflection.md

 - I have added some information to the code.
 I have created a baseline to assist with our ideas and make changes as needed.
 - Created README.md file so we can add project based responses, reflection.md file for the team to communicate and advise of any ideas or changes they are interested in implementing.

 - @DeAnna thank you for the note I will make the changes and refresh.
+So I don't mess this up, the file name journal_companion.py should be src/app.py. rules.py should match to which command?

 ## DeAnna